This is a sub-section of the Introduction of The Moral Bias of Objectivism

 Weak Arguments from Objectivists Defending Tabula Rasa

 The arguments I get from Objectivists pertaining to my challenge to their philosophy are pretty weak.
 This is if I can even get them to discuss it at all.
-As just described, I am usually dismissed immediately.
+I am usually dismissed immediately.
 A very typical situation is I make one post in which I challenge Objectivism, perhaps doing absolutely nothing but pointing people to my website, “Ex Objectivist” where I have the tagline, “We are not born tabula rasa.”
 Or, in a post, I might simply reference the name of this book, The Moral Bias of Objectivism.
 I get told, instantly, “You must have never read Rand.”
 Ok, not true.
 I press them, always: “Did you even read my argument?”
 The answer is always no. For being such great creatures of reason, they come up with the conclusion that I “must never have read Rand” with almost no proof whatsoever (except that I challenge Rand.)
 Set to a hair trigger, they are quick with the “Nuh uh!”s.
 They are instantly judgmental; instantly dismissive.
 Welcome to the problems of moral bias.

 If Objectivists do check out my website, I often get told I am “rambling.”
 Or they tell me they won’t refute me because that would “sanction” my argument.
 So, we’re getting absolutely nowhere in them defending tabula rasa.
 Or they grossly misrepresent me.
 They say I say Rand said we are emotionless, which is not what I say or said.
 I have even been accused of making up fake conversations—that these previously described conversations must not have ever happened—because the Objectivist conversing with me cannot personally see them for himself right then and there.